makrai/notes/campagnano22-sem-role-emo.md

 ## Emotions and SRL.
 Over the past few years, automatic systems for

-* SRL has achieved impressive performance in predicate-argument relation label (Shi and Lin, 2019; Conia and Navigli, 2020; Blloshmi+ 2021; Conia+ 2021)
+* SRL: impressive performance in predicate-argument relation labeling (Shi and Lin, 2019; Conia and Navigli, 2020; Blloshmi+ 2021; Conia+ 2021)
   * has long become useful tools in several downstream tasks, from Question Answering (He+ 2015) to Machine Translation (Marcheggiani+ 2018)